psychemedia/eurydice-resources/resources/__launch_of_eurydice.md

 ```

-It seems there was a miscommunication in that report of the destination of the Eurydice on her first voyage, or the desitnation as changed, for she was actually to sail for the West Indies.
+However, it seems there was a miscommunication in that report of the destination of the Eurydice on her first voyage, or the destination was changed, for she was actually to sail for the West Indies.

 ```{admonition} Naval Intelligence (From our Correspondent)